-3. Budget Revision Request
+4. Budget Revision Request

-A grantee initiates the Budget Revision process by formally requesting that the Office of Grants Management (OGM) reallocate funds among the line-item cost categories of the grant.
-Budget Revisions should be submitted as an amendment via GrantSolutions.
-Requests must be initiated not less than 30 days prior to the end of the budget period for which the grantee is requesting the revision (45 CFR 75.308).
+A grantee initiates the Budget Revision process by formally requesting that the Office of Grants Management (OGM) reallocate funds among the lineitem cost categories of the grant.
+Budget Revisions should be submitted via Grant Solutions.
+Requests must be initiated not less than 30 days prior to the end of the budget period for which the grantee is requesting the revision (45 CFR 74.25).
 Grantees are required to report any modifications of the budget and program activities as outlined in the original application for informational and record keeping purposes, even if the changes do not require prior approval.